 It is a first private museum in Malaysia.
 The house is a combination of three terrace lots that were acquired by the Chan family in 1861.
 Four generations lived in the house before it opened as a museum in March 1985.
 It is beautifully decorated with items from around the world including finely stitched embroideries from China, furniture originating from Italy and colorful floor tiles from England.
 They begin at 10 a.m. and the last one is at 4 p.m., with an hour break in-between for lunch from noon to 2 PM.

 Extended Hour on Weekends

 Website: Baba Nyonya Museum

 A replica of Sultan Mansur Shah’s palace who ruled Malacca from 1456 to 1477.
 The original building was destroyed by lightning.
 The palace was constructed in 1985 base on accounts and writings of the ancient Sejarah Melayu.
-The replica is a seven tier building supported by wooden pillars and typical Malay influenced zinc roof.
+The replica is a seven-tier building supported by wooden pillars and typical Malay influenced zinc roof.
 The building serves to preserve the architectural style of Melaka Sultanate Palace as well as the historical heritage of the Malay race.

-Inside each of these houses, visitors will find various handcrafts which originate from each of the state.
+Inside each of these houses, visitors will find various handcrafts which originate from each of the states.
 Apart from serving as decoration, these handicrafts also serve as an eye-opener to visitors especially in learning more about each of the individual state.
 In some of the houses, the costumes of the locals are also displayed for public viewing.